steveshumaker/weekend-server-calculator/README.md

 create the UI [x]
 install the server [x]
 build the calculator code [x]
-post the new calculation []
+post the new calculation [x]
-figure out if the calculations are in the right place [] figure out how to get the calculations [] figure out displying the calculations to the DOM []
+figure out if the calculations are in the right place [x] figure out how to get the calculations [x] figure out displying the calculations to the DOM [x] figure out how to persist the page thru refresh []